Arno-aut-G/To_Do_List_ADR/README.md

 # To_Do_List_ADR
-A JavaScript based To Do List
+A JavaScript based To Do List</br>
+Plain DOM manipulation